deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18084/index.md

 ![](figures/figures_22_0.png)

-> 🔼 Figure 10 shows 64 consecutive frames generated by DynamicCity, demonstrating the model's ability to generate long, temporally consistent sequences of 4D LiDAR data conditioned on HexPlane.
+> 🔼 This figure shows 64 consecutive frames generated by DynamicCity using HexPlane-guided generation, showcasing strong temporal consistency.
 > <details>
 > <summary>read the caption</summary>
 > Figure 10: HexPlane-Guided Generation Results.
 We provide qualitative examples of a total of 64 consectutive frames generated by DynamicCity on the Occ3D-Waymo (Tian et al., 2023) dataset.
 Best viewed in colors and zoomed-in for additional details.